HabibMrad/HCIA-AI-Exam/README.md

 # HCIA-AI-Exam
 Hey Everyone!
-This file contains all the helping material for Huawei HCIA-AI Exam.
+This repository contains all the helping material for Huawei HCIA-AI Exam.
 This will be really helpful for those giving this exam becuase most of the mcqs are covered.
+The exam will be online and it will take about 1 hour.
+Almost 90% questions will come from this file. i.e(HCIA-AI)